Professor of Mathematics and Computer Science &

-I am Henry Rutgers Term Chair in Data Science and Associate Professor in the Department of Mathematics and Computer Science at Rutgers - Newark.
-I am also affiliated with the Institute for Data Science, Learning and Applications (I-DSLA) and have appointments in Psychology, Rutgers Business School, and the Center for Molecular and Behavioral Neuroscience (CMBN) at Rutgers.
+I am a Professor in the Department of Mathematics and Computer Science at Rutgers - Newark.
+I have appointments in Psychology, Rutgers Business School, and the Center for Molecular and Behavioral Neuroscience (CMBN) at Rutgers.

 My research focuses on the study of early visual mechanisms.
 Specifically, I am interested in defining the association between the characteristics of early visual properties to the statistical properties of the natural environment.
 I rely a combination of psychophysical, neuroimaging, neurostimulation, and computational modelling methods in my research.
 In the CoDaS lab, I am part of the virtual reality project, which aims to modify human perception by altering the statistical properties of the environment.

-I am a postdoctoral associate in the department of Mathematics and Computer Science at Rutgers University - Newark.
-I earned a PhD in pure mathematics at Rutgers-Newark with Mark Feighn working on Geometric Group Theory.
+I am a postdoctoral associate in the Department of Mathematics and Computer Science at the University of Rutgers-Newark.
+I received my PhD in pure math at Rutgers-Newark with Yiannis Sakellaridis working on Homogenous Spherical Varieties.

 I have completed my Masters in Information Technology from Rutgers University and Bachelors of Engineering from Gujarat Technological University in India.
 At CoDaS Lab, I work on using distributed computing tools to utilize the computational power of GPU for research projects with high computational requirements.
 I also work on programming the statistical and mathematical models for the data science projects in the domain of computer vision and natural language processing.
 On a broad scale, I am interested in mining the data using existing tools and algorithms as well as work on the development of new models using probabilistic and cognitive approach.